JustinGOSSES/HoustonScienceCity/README.md

 #### Methods (in progress):
 Most of the datapoints come from the job search data.
 Basically I start with a list of science jobs, I look for those jobs programatically in the Houston area over the last 30 days and get back the names of all the companies advertising for that job or a very similar sounding job.
 I then take that list of companies and use the google places API to return all the addresses of that company in Houston.
 I then put those locations with the science job title tied to that location on the map.
 Eventually, I will use a random forest machine learning to clean up the data as there seems to be at least 20% false positives in the data right now.

+### In Progress:
+The most immediate next step is to use machine-learning to clean up all the false positives in the data.
+After that, the next steps will be around making the maps more user friendly and telling a story.

 ### Current Github Location:
 https://github.com/JustinGOSSES/HoustonScienceCity.git